Muscle Control Package, Learn to Feel Your Body

 You'll still be working in your poses, there will still be muscular activation (since you need it to feel your body) however, the activation, the effort will be the minimum required.

-Note that this package has two options.
+Note that this package has three options.

 These programs are all based on my "in class" experience as a teacher.
 That being said, the exercises may not work for you.
 If for that reason or any other reason you aren't satisfied, contact me for a full refund within 30 days of purchase.